Skip to content

 • Log request ids, session ids, tenant ids, model ids, finish reasons, duration, and cost.

-• Avoid logging raw prompts or tool payloads unless you have a clear compliance reason.
+• Do not add raw prompts or tool payloads to a custom logger unless you have a clear compliance reason.

-• Avoid logging raw audio, base64 audio, or full transcripts unless your product has explicit retention and consent controls.
+• Do not add raw audio, base64 audio, or full transcripts to a custom logger unless your product has explicit retention and consent controls.

 • Keep tool results narrow and structured so downstream logging stays predictable.